sonroyaalmerol/m3u-stream-merger-proxy/README.md

 ## How It Works

 1. **Initialization and M3U Playlist Consolidation:**
    - On startup, the service loads M3U playlists from the specified URLs (M3U_URL_1, M3U_URL_2, M3U_URL_3, etc.).
 This usually takes a while, depending on the size of the original M3U files as it goes through each entry.
 The parsing process will be done in the background.
+As soon as a stream gets parsed, it will automatically show up in `/playlist.m3u`.
    - It consolidates the playlists by merging different streams based on their stream name.
-   - The consolidated data will be saved in a JSON file in the data folder which will serve as its "database."
+   - The consolidated data will be saved in a database within the data folder.
    - For each unique stream name, the service aggregates the corresponding stream URLs into a consolidated M3U playlist.

 2. **HTTP Endpoints:**